FlowFuse/website/src/blog/2024/11/device-agent-as-service-on-mac.md

 Before starting, ensure that you have the following installed:

-- Homebrew: MacOS package manager for installing software
-- Docker: Platform for running containers
-- Colima: A lightweight, open-source tool for running Docker containers on macOS.
-It provides better compatibility and performance, particularly on Apple Silicon, and is a free alternative to Docker Desktop.
+- **FlowFuse Account**: You need an active FlowFuse account to register your device and manage your flows remotely.
+If you don't have an account, you can sign up at FlowFuse.

 *NOTE: The instructions in this guide were tested on MacBook M1 and MacBook Pro M4 Pro*

 ### Step 1: Install Homebrew

-If you don't already have Homebrew installed, you can install it using the following command:
+The Homebrew is the macOS package manager for installing packages, libraries in mac...... you can install it using the following command:

 ```bash
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"